Pope says women can read at Mass, but still can't be priests

 Phyllis Zagano, who was a member of the pope’s first study commission, called the changes important given they represent the first time the Vatican has explicitly and through canon law allowed women access to the altar.
 She said it was a necessary first step before any official consideration of the diaconate for women.

-“This is the first movement to allow women inside the sanctuary," said Zagano.
+“This is the first codification of allowing women inside the sanctuary," said Zagano.
 “That’s a very big deal.”

 Noting that bishops have long called for such a move, she said it opens the door to further progress.
-“You can’t be ordained as deacons unless you’re installed as lectors or accolytes," said Zagano, a professor of religion at Hofstra University.
+“You can’t be ordained as deacons unless you’re installed as lectors or acolytes," said Zagano, an adjunct professor of religion at Hofstra University.

 Lucetta Scaraffia, the former editor of the Vatican’s women magazine, however, called the new changes a “double trap.”
 She said they merely formalize what is current practice, including at papal Masses, while also making clear that the diaconate is an “ordained” ministry reserved for men.